-Update: As of March 29, the National Advisory Committee on Immunization (NACI) recommends that the AstraZeneca COVID-19 vaccine should not be used in adults under 55 years of age for now while the link between this vaccine and extremely rare but serious blood clots is investigated further.
-This is an evolving story.
+Update: As of May 10, the National Advisory Committee on Immunization (NACI) recommends that the AstraZeneca COVID-19 vaccine should not be used in adults under 30 years of age due to a rare but serious side effect of blood clotting.

 As more and more Canadians become eligible for vaccination in what has become a crowded landscape of COVID-19 vaccines, many may wonder what to expect when they roll up their sleeves.
 There are now four vaccines available to Canadians.
 AstraZeneca and the University of Oxford’s vaccine as well as the first single-dose shot from Janssen, a unit of Johnson & Johnson, were recently authorized by Health Canada, joining the Pfizer-BioNTech and Moderna mRNA vaccines approved in December.